 Precision farming technologies for aquaculture

-This Spearhead project is developing underwater sensing and communication tools and data analytics to let farmers monitor their ocean farms from home base.
+This Spearhead project is developing underwater sensors and data communication tools, alongside data analytics to let farmers monitor their ocean farms from their home base.

 The project involves additional researchers from Cawthron, GNS Science, Product Accelerator, the Universities of: Auckland, Canterbury, Massey, and the Victoria University of Wellington.